Sikailiang/MachineLearning/README.md

 This project utilizes a Naive Bayes classifier for text data classification.
 The project consists of two main scripts: data.py for data preprocessing and feature_extraction.py for feature extraction, model training, and evaluation.

+The dataset originates from http://mlg.ucd.ie/datasets/bbc.html, please download it from this location.

 Installation of Dependencies:

     pip install -r requirements.txt